praneeth-bojanala5/realitystream/README.md

 Our [Run Models CoLab](input/industries) provides Logistic Regression, Support Vector Machines (SVM), MLP, XGBoost and two Random Forests.

-Our main input is currently industry features by county for exploring environmental impact targets.
+Our main input is currently industry features by county ID (FIPS) for exploring environmental impact targets (like [bee data](../bee-data)).
 We are also creating [CoLabs for Exiobase International Trade Flow](https://model.earth/profile/trade).